howonlee/mertonon/docs/v0_13_roadmap.md

 - [x] Link up the uploaded screenshots...
 - [x] Adjust those bits in essay to actually say the state in our instance

-- [ ] Install some markdown -> html thing for pagegen in bb
+- [x] Install some markdown -> html thing for pagegen in bb
+- [x] Janitor aws cli to have user, etc
+- [ ] Think about uploading the site via our local box, too, instead of aws endpoint
 - [ ] Switch the website front page to something markdown generated
-- [ ] Think about uploading the site via our local box, too, instead of aws endpoint
 - [ ] Formspring form page in html
 - [ ] Upload formspring form page, link to it on homepage
 - [ ] Upload the estimation essay